-Michael Ignatieff among winners of prestigious Israeli prize
+Canadian author, Reporters Without Borders get Israeli prize

-JERUSALEM (AP) — Academic Michael Ignatieff and Reporters Without Borders are among the winners of Israel’s prestigious Dan David Prize this year.
+JERUSALEM (AP) — Israel’s prestigious Dan David Prize was awarded Thursday to Canadian author Michael Ignatieff and Reporters Without Borders for their work in promoting democracy amid an authoritarian wave to crack down on academic and journalistic freedom.

 The prize is named after the late philanthropist Dan David and administered by Tel Aviv University.
-The Dan David Foundation awards $1 million prizes in three categories for scientific, technological and cultural accomplishments.
+The Dan David Foundation awards $1 million prizes in three categories — past, present and future — for scientific, technological and cultural accomplishments.
+The award ceremony honoring the 2019 winners will take place in Tel Aviv in May.

-Reporters Without Borders and Ignatieff, president of Central European University in Budapest and a former Canadian opposition leader, are honored for “Defending Democracy.”
+Reporters Without Borders and Ignatieff, president of Central European University in Budapest and a former leader of Canada’s Liberal Party, were honored for “Defending Democracy.”
 Other winners include Kenneth Pomeranz and Sanjay Subrahmanyam for work in macro history and Christiana Figueres for combating climate change.

+“The liberal democratic order faces a rising tide of new authoritarianism and populism; the very values that have sustained freedom and democracy are called into question,” said Ariel David, a member of the Dan David Prize’s board and son of the Prize’s founder.

 Most Read Nation & World Stories